tgenaitay/lapartdesamis/README.md

 # Wine is Mine 🇫🇷🍷

 A web application to query tastes from wine enthusiasts, and fetch a selection of great wines from our catalog.
-Currently using Together AI's free endpoint for Llama 3.3.
+Currently using Together AI's free endpoint for consuming Llama 3.3.

 ## Features

 - Server-side processing with Node.js
 - Static file serving for frontend assets
-- LLM integration for intelligent processing of user input
+- LLM integration for intelligent transformation of user input into filters
-- Function call to Supabase for querying
+- Function call to Supabase for querying best wines
+- Scoring based on user's preferences and WIM notes
-- Data storage in Supabase
+- Data storage all in Supabase

 ## Prerequisites

 - Node.js
 - npm
+- Supabase
+- Wine data :)

 ## Setup